-In 2013, she and her husband welcomed a beautiful baby boy into their life.
+In 2013, she and her husband welcomed a beautiful baby boy into their life, and then their second boy in 2016.
 She raced 'for fun' while pregnant, doing short distance triathlons!
 As a new mom, Gillian has a new perspective on life and sport, and is frequently writing about her efforts to balance training, racing, and mom-hood.

 Some of her top achievements include: